MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/privacy-management-data-profile.md

 ### Exploring content

-Selecting Explore on any data profile card will open the content explorer.
+Selecting **Explore** on any data profile card will open the content explorer.
 At this time, you cannot search for a specific content item, and you will not see Teams data in this view.
 This means that numbers within the content explorer may not match the numbers shown on the data profile page, since the data profile page does include Teams content.
-Privacy administrators that want to dive deeper into understanding their privacy data may do so here based on personal data type (sensitive information type) or by location (Exchange, OneDrive, or SharePoint).
+Privacy administrators who want further insights into their privacy data may do so here based on personal data type (sensitive information type) or by location (Exchange, OneDrive, or SharePoint).